 ➤ by Oma Gerhild Fulson

 It's super if you have left-over spaghetti (or perhaps you made extra the day before just to have it ready.)
-If you only have one colour of peppers, use them.
-However, using three different colours of peppers makes this such a delicious looking dish.
+If you only have one color of peppers, use them.
+However, using three different colors of peppers makes this such a delicious looking dish.

 If you wanted to turn this into a complete supper, add some leftover cooked meat, such as beef, chicken, or turkey.
 Even smoked sausages cut into pieces would be a treat.